 Atop the staircase is another parking lot that leads to some more hiking trails.
 These trails are more of a sidewalk along the Mississippi River Blvd.
 They are probably something locals would use.

-ANother great hiking location nearby is the Slot Canyon in Crosby Farm Regioanl Park.
+Another great hiking location nearby is the Slot Canyon in Crosby Farm Regional Park.
 Find out where to find it: Unbelievable Hidden Slot Canyon in St Paul at Crosby Farm Regional Park

 Winter Hiking Trails

 The park has a few hiking & snowshoe trails to take advantage of.
 The most popular one is the loop through the woods from the parking North Parking lot.